1. You’ll be dirty and disgusting, but you’ll feel proud of it. You’ll feel like you earned it.

 2. The campers can be so sweet, and will bloom beautifully with just a little bit of attention, and you’ll feel amazing … on top of the world … invincible.

 (Of course, you’ll also have your heart broken.
 Girls will be depressed, abused, unfairly hurt.
 You’ll see disorders and you won’t know what to do, and you’ll wanna cry, but you can’t.
 You have to be strong, even if they can’t, because that’s your job.)

 3. Sometimes you’ll connect with a girl, and she’ll beam every time she sees you, sit by you at every meal, and knot you a friendship bracelet with her very own hands.

-(of course, you’ll have to force her away, because you can’t get too close, for her sake and yours. that’s what you tell yourself, over and over, when you see her crestfallen face when you move seats, when you hear the tears as you pass by her cabin. “what did I do?” -- nothing. i’m sorry. i’m so sorry.)
+(Of course, you’ll have to force her away sometimes, so she can learn independence.
+You can’t get too close, for her sake and yours.
+That’s what you tell yourself, over and over, when you see her crestfallen face.)